fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 Please note that my datalake is a product of **convenience**.
 There is <u>only public data</u> and some calculations using public data in it.
 Requests for confidential information will get you banned from my service forever.

 # How to use the datalake
 After activation you can download ready to go python or R code to help you get started.
-This code includes a way to retrieve an Oauth access token and how to then query the datalake through a Trino query engine.
+This code includes a way to retrieve an Oauth access token and how to then query the datalake with SQL through the Trino query engine.
 There are 2 ways to use the datalake.
-Since the datalake is build on Apache Iceberg, you can directly query the Iceberg REST catalog at [https://keeper.dl.amunanalytics.eu/catalog/](https://keeper.dl.amunanalytics.eu/catalog/), this also uses Oauth JWT authentication.
-This allows you to use for example pyiceberg.
+Since the datalake is build on Apache Iceberg, you can directly query the Iceberg REST catalog at [https://keeper.dl.amunanalytics.eu/catalog/](https://keeper.dl.amunanalytics.eu/catalog/), this uses Oauth JWT authentication.
+This allows you to use for example the pyiceberg package.
 The second, and easier method, is to use SQL to query the datalake.
 This also uses Oauth JWT authentication and is the method used in the example code.
 This allows you to directly query the datalake and filter/calculate the data you need.
 Currently you need to query through a Trino connection but in the future I am planning to also support a postgres connection.
 If some or all of these terms are unknown to you, simply checkout the ready to go example code from the webpage or follow the instructions below the case study in this post.
 This should help you to get started using the datalake.
 If you are stuck feel free to contact me at [frank@amunanalytics.eu](mailto:frank@amunanalytics.eu) or linkedin chat!